 To start, voice assistants are clever - as with most smart technology, it has the ability to learn and adapt.
-You can enable your smart assistant to remember your favourite takeaway order, ask it what news stories are trending, or even get it to play games with you.
-And not only will the assistant do what you ask, it will learn from every interaction you have with it.
+You can enable your smart assistant to remember your favourite takeaway order, ask it about trending news stories and global updates, or even get it to play games with you.
+And not only will the assistant do what you ask, but it will also learn from every interaction you have with it.

 How does it affect marketing?

 A huge way that Voice impacts marketing efforts is Search Engine Optimisation (SEO).
 Most brands will have already optimised content to suit SEO and perfect User Experience (UX), but the popularity of voice assistants means looking over our standard SEO approach and adapting to suit a different culture of SEO.
 Gartner mentions that, by 2020, 30% of all searches will be done without the use of a screen… so does that mean we have to change our whole marketing strategy?
 Well, not exactly.
 According to Neil Patel, an influential marketer and entrepreneur, in order to optimise for Voice, we simply have to embrace a ‘Long Tail’ approach.